 - Approximately 65 students per year declare a music major.

-- Southern has a 100 percent job placement rate for music education majors.
+- Southern has a good job placement rate for music education majors.
 About 90 percent enter graduate school successfully or obtain employment or service work.
-The remainder typically find a career path within two or three years.
+The remainder typically find a career path within the first few years.